Dutch

 How does circularity relate to sustainability?

 Circularity contributes to a more sustainable world, but not all sustainability initiatives contribute to circularity.
-Circularity focuses on resource cycles, while sustainability is more broadly related to people, the planet and the economy.
-Circularity and sustainability stand in a long tradition of related visions, models and theories.
-Here are some examples.
-In addition, we briefly explain how circularity fits in with the Sustainable Development Goals (SDGs) of the United Nations.
+Circularity focuses on the cycles of resources, while sustainability encompasses people, the planet, and the economy more broadly.
+Circularity and sustainability are part of a long tradition of related visions, models, and theories.
+Below are some examples, along with a brief explanation of how circularity aligns with the United Nations’ Sustainable Development Goals (SDGs).

-The idea behind restorative design, developed by American professor John T. Lyle in the 1970s, is that processes within all systems can reuse their own energy and materials.
-Demand from society is also met within the limits of nature.
+The concept of regenerative design, developed by American professor John T. Lyle in the 1970s, proposes that processes within all systems can reuse their own energy and materials, fulfilling society’s needs entirely within the limits of nature.

 More information on the Regenerative Design website.